+Customer to Record the Follo wing:

 Model # / Part #

 Serial #:

 Service Technician spoken to:

 Today's Date:

-IF THIS FORM IS NOT APPROVED BY OUR CHEMICAL SAFETY OFFICER, THE INSTRUMENT/PART WILL NOT BE PERMITTED INTO OUR FACILITY FOR SERVICING!
+IF THIS FORM IS NOT APPROVED BY OUR CHEMICAL SAFETY OFFICER, THE INSTRUMENT/PART WILL NOT BE PERMITTED INTO

-- A] Brief explanation of issue: - B] Briefly list the application(s) for which the instrument/part was used, as well as any and all chemicals, gases, and/or materials analyzed and their concentrations.
-(Must be filled in): - C] Is there the possibility of internal or external contamination on or in this instrument/part? - \Box Yes see below \Box No proceed to D.

-Please check the appropriate box.

-Chemicals or Substances That Are Hazardous to Health

-- Blood, Body Fluids, (e.g. Urine, Secretions), Pathological Specimens - Regulated Medical Wastes

-Infectious Substances or other Bio-Agents (e.g. Protein, Enzymes, Antibodies)

-Radioactive Isotopes used in the area.
-Detail type (ECD, Isotopic Labels, etc) and Activity in Micro Curies

-- Biodegradable Material That Could Become Hazardous - Other Hazards

-If any of the above boxes are checked the following statements and/or questions must be answered.

-- 1. Specifically describe where (on or in) the instrument/part there could be any residual contamination (for example: blood spill on the surface). - 2.
-Provide details of these hazards.
-Include names, Material Safety Data Sheets (MSDS), and concentration of contaminants, where possible. - 3.
-Describe the method of decontamination used.
-Attach Procedure. - D] I declare that the above information is true and complete to the best of my knowledge.
+OUR FACILITY FOR SERVICING!
+A] Brief explanation of issue: B] Briefly list the application(s) for which the instrument/part was used, as well as any and all chemicals, gases, and/or materials analyzed and their concentrations.
+(Must be filled in): C] Is there the possibility of internal or external contamination on or in this instrument/part? \[\text{Yes} - \text{see below} \text{No} - \text{proceed to D.} \] Please check the appropriate box. □ Chemicals or Substances That Are Hazardous to Health □ Blood, Body Fluids, (e.g. Urine, Secretions), Pathological Specimens □ Regulated Medical Wastes □ Infectious Substances or other Rio Agents (e.g. Brotein, Enzymes, Aptibodics) □ Infectious Substances or other Bio-Agents (e.g. Protein, Enzymes, Antibodies) □ Radioactive Isotopes used in the area.
+Detail type (ECD, Isotopic Labels, etc) and Activity in Micro Curies □ Biodegradable Material That Could Become Hazardous Other Hazards Specifically describe where (on or in) the instrument/part there could be any residual contamination (for example: blood spill on the surface).
+2. Provide details of these hazards.
+Include names, Material Safety Data Sheets (MSDS), and concentration of contaminants, where possible.
+3. Describe the method of decontamination used.
+Attach Procedure.
+D] I declare that the above information is true and complete to the best of my knowledge.
 I acknowledge that any inconsistencies between the condition of the instrument and the statements made on this form will delay the repair process.
-Authorized signature Date:

-Name (Printed) Company name: Phone number: Fax number:

-Shipping address:

-City: State/Country: Zip :

-E-mail address:

-BEFORE item can be shipped, fax completed form to: (610) 954-0599 or e-mail it to: repairs@gow-mac.com

-For GOW-MAC Use Only: Signed: Date//

-Passed Safety Inspection.
-OK to proceed to Repair Dept. Failed safetyInspection.
-DO NOT proceed to Repair Dept. Chemical Safety Officer RMA No: Comments: () None () On Back >>>>
+Authorized signature Date: News (Director) Name (Printed)Phone number: Company name:Fax number: Shipping address: City: State/Country: Zip : E-mail address: BEFORE item can be shipped, fax completed form to: (610) 954-0599 or e-mail it to: repairs@gow-mac.com For GOW-MAC Use Only: Signed: Date/ □ Passed Safety Inspection.
+OK to proceed to Repair Dept. Chemical Safety Officer Comments: () None Ĺ □ Failed safetyInspection.
+DO NOT proceed to Repair Dept. RMA No: () On Back >>>>

-REP-005
+GOW-MAC INSTRUMENT CO.